ngworker/lumberjack/README.md

 #### Default log levels

-When the `levels` setting is not configured, log levels are configured depending on whether your application is running in development mode or production mode.
+When the `levels` setting is not configured, log levels are configured depending on whether our application runs in development mode or production mode.

-By default, **all** log levels are enabled in development mode.
+By default, in development mode, **all** log levels are enabled.

-In production mode, the following log levels are enabled by default:
+By default, in production mode, the following log levels are enabled:

 - Critical
 - Error